impshum/Reddit-Weather-Sidebar/readme.md

 ### Notes

 -   The account that you use for the bot has to be a mod of the target subreddit and have the correct permissions to edit things.
+- The script only runs once.
+You can run it on https://www.pythonanywhere.com/ once a day for free.

 ### Tip